|

 How It’s Made

 Join the brim and begin working in the round for the body.
-I worked one round of single crochet stitches followed by another round of back post single crochets to give you a bit of details around the brim.
+I worked one round of single crochet stitches followed by another round of back post single crochets to give you a bit of detail around the brim.

 The top is decreased over two rounds and then sewn shut.